OpenMDAO/OpenMDAO/ROADMAP.md

 Graeme Kennedy (Georgia Tech), Tim Brooks (Aurora Flight Sciences), Sandy Mader (University of Michigan), and Kevin Jacobson (NASA Langley) all separately broached the subject.
 Although there are current workable solutions, they are less efficient both in terms of memory and general code organization than we would all like.

-**Overall Goal:** To modify OpenMDAO to avoid any unnecessary data copying in cases where two components share an output/input on the same process and there is no unit conversion between them (openMDAO currently copies all outputs to a separate input vector), and to make any changes to the framework necessary to support the instantiation of these types of components when MPI COMMs must be shared between them.
+**Overall Goal:** To modify OpenMDAO to avoid any unnecessary data copying in cases where two components share an output/input on the same process and there is no unit conversion between them (OpenMDAO currently copies all outputs to a separate input vector), and to make any necessary extensions to the Component and Group APIs necessary to support the instantiation of these types of components when MPI COMMs must be shared between them.
+These changes, if at all possible, should not break any current APIs that do not deal directly with distributed components nor should the necessitate changes to existing non distributed components.

 ## 1) Develop a stable of simple, but representative test cases that can serve as the basis for a broader code design discussion
 ### Goal: